watasuke102/zen-mirror-xreal/README.md

-# Zen Mirror for XREAL Air 2
+# Zen Mirror for XREAL

 ## Setup